 There are several variants of this filter that adds features such as NTSC emulation and better support for games that render at 480p or higher.
 It is still in active development, so you can expect new features and improved optimization.

-Sony Megatron is fairly simple and focuses mainly on drawing scanlines and accurate phosphor masks as well as color correction, which makes it one of the fastest shaders available.
+Sony Megatron is fairly simple and focuses mainly on drawing scanlines and accurate phosphor masks as well as colour correction, which makes it one of the fastest shaders available.

 It is one of the most popular CRT shaders that simulate an aperture grille display (with the mask enabled).
 CRT-Geom is the easiest to configure and it comes very close to replicating a real CRT.